voxel51/fiftyone/docs/source/user_guide/brain.rst

 ________________

-The FiftyOne Brain allows for the computation of the `uniqueness` of an image, in comparison with other images in a |Dataset|; it does so without requiring any model from you.
+The FiftyOne Brain allows for the computation of the `uniqueness` of an image, in comparison with other images in a dataset; it does so without requiring any model from you.
 One good use of uniqueness is in the early stages of the machine learning workflow when you are deciding what subset of data with which to bootstrap your models.
 Unique samples are vital in creating training batches that help your model learn as efficiently and effectively as possible.

-The `uniqueness` of a |Dataset| can be computed directly without need the predictions of a pre-trained model:
+The `uniqueness` of a |Dataset| can be computed directly without need the predictions of a pre-trained model via the :meth:`compute_uniqueness() <fiftyone.brain.compute_uniqueness>` method:

 .. code-block:: python
     :linenos: